willserene/Tableau_CitiBike/README.md

-# Tableau_CitiBike
+# Tableau CitiBike

+## About

+This project centers on the development of a sophisticated Tableau dashboard built to analyze and unveil notable ridership trends in CitiBike data.

 Link to dashboard: https://public.tableau.com/app/profile/william.serene/viz/CitiBike_analytics_V3/StationRidership

-Highlights from Analyses:
+### Highlights from Analyses:

 Peak Ride Hours & Annual Totals.
 The impact from COVID-19 is reflected in the dip in rides from 2019 to 2020.